 Why It’s Sneaky: Maybe you’ve quit adding salt from the shaker every day.
 But salt creeps up in foods where you might least expect it, under names like sodium phosphate, monosodium glutamate (MSG), and trisodium phosphate.

-The Smart Solution: Cut back on frozen dinners -- some can have a day’s worth of salt in just one entree.
+The Smart Solution: Cut back on frozen dinners -- some can have a day’s worth of salt in just one entree -- canned soups, and processed foods.
 Go easy on condiments, premade marinades, and sauces, which can all be high in sodium.

 4. The Culprit: Partially Hydrogenated Oil (Trans Fat)